dirmeier/dataframe/README.rst

 Documentation
 =============

 Detailed documentation is found at pythonhosted.org_.
-A more convenient way to learn the ``dataframe`` API, however, is to use the provided jupyter notebook in ``examples`` which you can use interactively.
+A more convenient way to learn the ``dataframe`` API, however, is to use the provided jupyter notebook in ``examples``:

 .. code-block:: bash